Records you should keep

 Learn more about interests registers

-The 2022 Act has made it a requirement for societies to have an Interests Register, which records actual, perceived, or potential conflicts of interest.
+Societies must have an interests register, which records actual, perceived, or potential conflicts of interest.

 Recognising different types of conflicts of interest can help avoid more serious issues in the future.
 Conflicts of interest can result in disagreements or concerns about a society’s governance.
 Being open and honest about any actual, perceived, or potential conflict of interest from the start encourages greater transparency and trust.